cesarBLG/openrails/Source/Documentation/Manual/cruisecontrol.rst

    "UseThrottleAsSpeedSelector", "if ControllerCruiseControlLogic is set to SpeedOnly, throttle when in Auto mode will change the maximum CC speed", "Boolean", "FALSE"
    "UseThrottleAsForceSelector", "if ControllerCruiseControlLogic is set to None, throttle when in Auto mode will change the maximum CC Force", "Boolean", "FALSE"
    "UseThrottleInCombinedControl", "Throttle is used as force selector or speed selector even if in combined control, to be used in conjunction of one of the two above parameters", "Boolean", "FALSE"
-   "DynamicBrakeIncreaseSpeed", "How fast the dynamic brake can increase (0.5 means 1% in 0.5sec)", "Float", "0.5" "DynamicBrakeDecreaseSpeed", "Same for decreasing", "Float", "0.6" "ControllerCruiseControlLogic", "Can have values 'None', 'SpeedOnly', 'Full'", "Enum", "Full" "HasProportionalSpeedSelector", "Speed selector is performed by a lever ranging from 0 to max speed", "Boolean", "FALSE" "SpeedSelectorIsDiscrete", "Speed selected can have only values multiple of NominalSpeedStep, even if selection is through mouse", "Boolean", "FALSE"
+   "ControllerCruiseControlLogic", "Can have values 'None', 'SpeedOnly', 'Full'", "Enum", "Full" "HasProportionalSpeedSelector", "Speed selector is performed by a lever ranging from 0 to max speed", "Boolean", "FALSE" "SpeedSelectorIsDiscrete", "Speed selected can have only values multiple of NominalSpeedStep, even if selection is through mouse", "Boolean", "FALSE"